rwredding/jerrycurl/README.md

 [![Gitter chat](https://badges.gitter.im/gitterHQ/gitter.png)](https://gitter.im/jerrycurl-mvc/community)
 # Jerrycurl - MVC and Razor-powered ORM for .NET

-**Jerrycurl** is an object-relational framework that helps developers build robust data access with **MVC and Razor SQL** in a process much similar to that of **ASP.NET**.
+**Jerrycurl** is an object-relational framework that helps developers design robust data access with **MVC and Razor SQL** in a process much similar to that of **ASP.NET**.

-#### View layer
+### View layer
-**Commands and queries** are written with a combination of SQL and Razor syntax that allows for a typesafe mappings to your object model and easy scaffolding of any boilerplate SQL.
+**Commands and queries** are written with a combination of SQL and Razor syntax that allows for a typesafe mappings to your object model and easy scaffolding of any boilerplate SQL code.
 ```sql
 -- Queries/Movies/GetMovies.cssql
 @result MovieDetailsView